bevyengine/bevy-website/content/learn/book/development-practices/hot-reloading.md

 ```

 Each of these objects corresponds to a Rust struct,
-which we can serialize (write to disk) and deserialize (load from disk)
+which you can serialize (write to disk) and deserialize (load from disk)
 with the help of the [`serde`] crate:

 ```rust